Drospirenone, ethinyl estradiol, and levomefolate

-Do not use birth control pills if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
-If you recently had a baby, wait at least 4 weeks before taking this medicine.
+Do not use if you are pregnant.
+Stop using this medicine and tell your doctor right away if you become pregnant, or if you miss 2 menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking this medicine.

 You should not take this medicine if you have: